“She may be easy street, but

 “In other words, basically zippo,” she said, staring across her bachelorette in evident displeasure.

 “No way,” I spurted, rubbing together the calluses on my palms.
-“I went through your place all to hell—even found some dust you missed…”
+“I went through your place like crazy —even found some dust you missed…”

-“So handy dandy of you,” she said, “but what’s your next move?”
+“So handy dandy,” she said, “but what’s your next move?”

 “I’ve just realized that things are up in the air.
 Still can’t figure out where the advertising deal fits.
 Was also thinking about doing a photo shoot of that famous horse lady up in Nevada, Mustang Maggie.
 Guess I’m still most turned-on by what you said that time, about pooling talents, teaming up.
 Figured I’d wait until you got back, we could hash it out…”